promptics/n8n-docker/README.md

 # n8n-docker

 This repository contains a simple Docker Compose setup for running [n8n](https://n8n.io/) together with PostgreSQL (with the `pgvector` extension) and MongoDB.
+The provided `Dockerfile` extends the official n8n image and installs `curl` so the startup script can wait for n8n to become reachable.

 ## Usage